 How To Test The Salt Level Of A Pool

 If you have a saltwater pool, the most important measurement to keep track of is the salt level in your pool water.
-Maintaining the right salt level is important because if you let the salt level in your pool get too low, your salt chlorine generator will produce lower chlorine levels, leading to bacteria and algae growth.
+Maintaining the proper salt level is important because if you let the salt in your pool get too low, your salt chlorine generator will produce lower chlorine levels, leading to bacteria and algae growth.

 There are several ways to monitor your pool’s salt level, as you will see in the following list.
 Read on to learn the best way to care for your saltwater swimming pool.